 - A maximum of 28 GPM

-Even though the 5600SXT model is our favorite water filter system, we have considered two more categories in order to ease everyone’s decision-making process.
+Even though the 5600SXT model is our favorite grain water softener system, we have considered two more categories in order to ease everyone’s decision-making process.

-There is a wide range of systems on the market that claim to remove hard water from your pipes, but some do it better than others.
+There is a wide range of systems on the market that claim to remove hard water from your pipes, and fix the water pressure within hours.
+But, there are only a few that can do it efficiently and effectively.

 1. Fleck 5600SXT Water Softener